aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/java-graphics-drawing/drawing-using-graphics/_index.md

 # Drawing Using Graphics in Java

 ## Introduction
-In Java programming, drawing and manipulating images programmatically is a powerful capability that developers often need.
-This tutorial focuses on using Aspose.PSD for Java, a robust library that enables developers to create and edit PSD files, as well as perform various graphics operations like drawing shapes, applying brushes, and exporting images.
-This guide will walk you through the process of drawing using graphics in Java with Aspose.PSD, breaking down each step to ensure clarity and understanding.
+In this **java image manipulation tutorial** we’ll show you how to **create PSD image java** programmatically with Aspose.PSD.
+Whether you need to generate graphics on the fly, fill polygons, or export your work to BMP, this guide walks you through every step—from setting up the environment to saving the final file.

+## Quick Answers
+- **What library lets me create PSD images in Java?** Aspose.PSD for Java.
+- **Can I draw shapes and fill polygons?** Yes, using the Graphics and Brush classes.
+- **How do I export a PSD to BMP?** Call `image.save(..., new BmpOptions())`.
+- **Do I need a license for development?** A free temporary license is available for evaluation.
+- **What Java version is required?** JDK 8 or higher.

 ## Prerequisites
 Before diving into this tutorial, ensure you have the following prerequisites:
 - Basic knowledge of Java programming.
 - Java Development Kit (JDK) installed on your system.
 - Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse.
 - Aspose.PSD for Java library.
 You can download it from [here](https://releases.aspose.com/psd/java/).

-## Import Packages
+## How to draw graphics Java with Aspose.PSD
-To begin, import necessary packages from Aspose.PSD for Java and other standard Java libraries:
+To begin, import the necessary packages from Aspose.PSD for Java and other standard Java libraries:

 ```java
 import com.aspose.psd.Color;
 import com.aspose.psd.Graphics;